-For the TFIM with 10 sites, the following hyperparameters give excellent results.
+For the TFIM with 10 sites, the following hyperparameters give excellent results:

 '''

 [4]: epochs = 500

-pbs = 100 # pos_batch_size
+pbs = 100

-nbs = 200 # neg_batch_size
+nbs = pbs

 lr = 0.01

 k = 10

 '''

-For evaluating the training in real time, the MetricEvaluator will be called in order to calculate the training evaluators every 100 epochs.
-The MetricEvaluator requires the following arguments.
+For evaluating the training in real time, the MetricEvaluator is called every 100 epochs in order to calculate the training evaluators.
+The MetricEvaluator requires the following arguments:

-1. period: the frequency of the training evaluators being calculated is controlled by the period argument (e.g. period=200 means that the MetricEvaluator will update the user every 200 epochs)

-2. A dictionary of functions you would like to reference to evaluate the training (arguments required for these functions are keyword arguments placed after the dictionary)
+- 1. period: the frequency of the training evaluators being calculated (e.g. period=100 means that the MetricEvaluator will do an evaluation every 100 epochs) - 2.
+A dictionary of functions you would like to reference to evaluate the training (arguments required for these functions are keyword arguments placed after the dictionary)

-The following additional arguments are needed to calculate the fidelity and KL divergence in the training\statistics utility.
+The following additional arguments are needed to calculate the fidelity and KL divergence in the training_statistics utility:

-- target\psi: the true wavefunction of the system - space: the Hilbert space of the system
+- target_psi: the true wavefunction of the system - space: the Hilbert space of the system